Last Updated on September 15, 2023 by Heather

 The Carousel of Progress, a show that relies exclusively on audio-animatronics, is claimed to have more performances than any other stage show in the history of American theater.

-This all might be true but we are going to focus on the large scale live shows at the theme parks.
-Most of these stage shows at Disney World include live vocalists, your favorite Disney characters and some might just end with a bang.
+This all might be true but we are going to focus on the large-scale live shows at the theme parks.
+Most of these stage shows at Disney World include live vocalists, and your favorite Disney characters and some might just end with a bang.
 Here are our picks for the top 7 best stage shows at Walt Disney World.

 7. Voyage Of The Little Mermaid